Above is the list of all current UFC Champions with respect to their weight classes.

 Henry Cejudo defeated Marlon Moraes to win the vacant UFC bantamweight championship.
 He defended it against former bantamweight champion Dominick Cruz at UFC 249, later vacating the title on May 24, 2020, after announcing his retirement.

 Petr Yan faced former featherweight champion Jose Aldo for the vacant UFC bantamweight championship.
 Yan knocked out Aldo and became the UFC bantamweight champion.

 In his first title defence, Yan faced Aljamain Sterling at UFC 259 on March 6, 2021 and lost the title by disqualification due to an intentional illegal knee landed by him in the fourth round to Sterling.

 Sterling couldn't continue the fight any further due to concussion and the doctor recommended to stop the fight thus making him the new UFC Bantamweight champion.
 This is the first ever title change caused by a disqualification in UFC history.

-Deiveson has since defended his belt twice.
+Deiveson then defended his belt twice.
 He faced Alex Perez at UFC 255 and submitted him with a guillotine choke in the first round.
 He then fought three weeks later and retained the belt after a five-round majority draw against Brandon Moreno at UFC 256.
-Figueiredo remains the flyweight champion.

 Amanda Nunes defeated Cris Cyborg via KO for the Women's UFC featherweight championship at UFC 232 and became the first woman to become a two-division UFC champion.
 She is also the third fighter in UFC history to hold titles in two weight classes simultaneously (bantamweight and featherweight).